Skip Navigation

 4. Government-sponsored savings plans

-There are many Government-sponsored savings plan where you can invest your money to gain decent returns.
+There are many Government-sponsored savings plans where you can invest your money to gain decent returns.
 These plans offer substantial capital appreciation along with investment security and are mainly beneficial for creating long-term corpus.
-A few examples of such a savings plan includes Public Provident Fund (PPF), Employee Provident Fund (EPF), and National Pension Scheme (NPS).
+A few examples of such a savings plan include the Public Provident Fund (PPF), Employee Provident Fund (EPF), and National Pension Scheme (NPS).

 5. Fixed Deposits